nodejs/node/doc/contributing/security-release-process.md

 For each security release, a security steward will take ownership for coordinating the steps outlined in this process.
 Security stewards are nominated through an issue in the TSC repository and approved through the regular TSC consensus process.
-Once approved they are given access to all of the resources needed to carry out the steps listed in the process as outlined in
+Once approved, they are given access to all of the resources needed to carry out the steps listed in the process as outlined in
 [security steward on/off boarding](security-steward-on-off-boarding.md).